Canvas Administration – What happens to a Canvas course when it is edited in the Schedule of Classes?

 For other courses, if possible, assign the Teaching Assistant as a "Primary Instructor”.

-If the configuration of the section(s) in the Schedule of Classes does not allow for either of these changes, report the issue using the Schedule of Classes-Canvas Change Report.
+If the configuration of the section(s) in the Schedule of Classes does not allow for either of these changes, email firstname.lastname@example.org to notify Canvas Admins of the issue.
 Note that a Teaching Assistant will need to be added to the specific section as a Teacher.

 A section is re-created.
 Students and instructors are moved to a new section